 When Scotty cut my hair that first time, it was more of a medium-length cut, so it wasn’t a drastic change all at once.
 But getting your hair cut short can be addicting!
 Once I cut it that first time, I wanted to keep going shorter and shorter.
 Back in Los Angeles I went to Kristin Ess with makeup artist Kelsey Deenihan and we both went for the lob!

 My hair routine definitely changed when I got my hair cut.
-I try not to wash my hair every day, but I use the Frederic Fekkai Brilliant Glossing Shampoo ($30) and Conditioner ($30) when I do.
-If I’m going to wear my hair with curls or texture, I’ll apply mark.’s This Is Big Body Building Mousse ($16) to add volume and a light hold.
+I try not to wash my hair every day, but I use the Frederic Fekkai Brilliant Glossing Shampoo and Conditioner ($30) when I do.
+If I’m going to wear my hair with curls or texture, I’ll apply [mousse] to add volume and a light hold.
 I’ll then just do a quick blow-dry so it is no longer damp.
-After it’s dry, I’ll use mark.'s That’s Beachy Texturizing Surf Spray ($14).
+After it’s dry, I’ll use [a salt spray].
 I LOVE the scent.
-Then, I’ll use the Hot Tools’ Professional Marcel Curling Iron ($40) and add waves that go in alternating directions to create a more undone look.
+Then, I’ll use the Hot Tools Professional Marcel Curling Iron ($50) and add waves that go in alternating directions, to create a more undone look.

 If I’m wearing my hair straight, I’ll use a serum or lotion.
-My favorite right now is mark.’s Give It To Me Straight Super Smoothing Lotion ($16).
 Then, I’ll use a flat iron to smooth things over.
-If I’m at home, I use the GHD’s Classic Styler Flat Iron ($185).
-If I’m traveling, I’ll use mark.’s Mini Flat Iron ($24).
-Kristin Ess taught me a trick that I love using—after flat ironing, I just spray some Evian Facial Water Spray ($13) on the ends.
+If I’m at home, I use the GHD’s Classic Styler Flat Iron ($149).
+If I’m traveling, I’ll use [a mini flat iron].
+Kristin Ess taught me a trick that I love using—after flat ironing, I just spray some Evian Facial Water Spray ($19) on the ends.
 It helps tame frizz and add moisture!

 The only thing I miss about having long hair is how easy it was to put it up in a topknot or bun.
 I can’t fit all of my hair into a ponytail right now, so I have a half-up bun solution.
 But I think I’ll keep my bob for a while—I really love having my hair short.
 We’re just getting ready to start filming Pretty Little Liars again, so I may get the chance to wear some extensions as my character, Aria, which could be the best of both worlds!